dclong/blog/misc/content/2017-01-05-spark-tips.markdown

 1. Please refer to
     [Spark SQL](http://www.legendu.net/misc/blog/spark-sql-tips/)
     for tips specific to Spark SQL.

+2. It is almost always a good idea to filter out null value in the joinining columns before joining no matter it is an inner join or an outer join
+    (of course if the rows containing null matters in your use case, you have to do a union of those records).
+    Spark (at least in Spark 2.3 and older) is stupid enough not to filter out joining keys/columns with null values before even INNER join.
+    This means that if a joining key/column has lots of null values, it get shuffle into the same node in SortMergeJoin.
+    This can cause a serious data skew issue.

+3. When you join 2 tables and apply filtering conditions on those 2 tables, it is suggested that you explictly use subqueries to filtering first and then do the join.
+    (This is generally true for other SQL databases too.)

+    - Explict is always better than implicit.
+        This makes sure that SQL do the filtering first before join rather than relying on the SQL engine optimization.

+    - This makes things easier if you need to leverage Spark SQL hints.

 2. It is always a good idea to check the execution plan of your Spark job to make sure that things are as expected